u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 Serving attachments
 -------------------

-Attachments are files stored in the filestore which access is regulated by Odoo.
+Attachments are files stored in the filestore which access is regulated by Thrive Bureau ERP.
 They cannot be directly accessed via a static web server as accessing them requires multiple lookups in the database to determine where the files are stored and whether the current user can access them or not.

-Nevertheless, once the file has been located and the access rights verified by Odoo, it is a good idea to serve the file using the static web server instead of Odoo.
-For Odoo to delegate serving files to the static web server, the `X-Sendfile <https://tn123.org/mod_xsendfile/>`_ (apache) or `X-Accel <https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/>`_ (nginx) extensions must be enabled and configured on the static web server.
-Once it is set up, start Odoo with the :option:`--x-sendfile <odoo-bin --x-sendfile>` CLI flag (this unique flag is used for both X-Sendfile and X-Accel).
+Nevertheless, once the file has been located and the access rights verified by Thrive Bureau ERP, it is a good idea to serve the file using the static web server instead of Thrive Bureau ERP.
+For Thrive Bureau ERP to delegate serving files to the static web server, the `X-Sendfile <https://tn123.org/mod_xsendfile/>`_ (apache) or `X-Accel <https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/>`_ (nginx) extensions must be enabled and configured on the static web server.
+Once it is set up, start Thrive Bureau ERP with the :option:`--x-sendfile <Thrive Bureau ERP-bin --x-sendfile>` CLI flag (this unique flag is used for both X-Sendfile and X-Accel).